-- a.
-Employees are paid on a 12-month schedule, as wages are earned or as otherwise agreed in a compensation Agreement, and in accordance with pay periods and pay dates as authorized by the Board; - b.
-The school shall communicate pay rate information clearly and effectively to individual employees whenever a pay change occurs; - Pay advances are not authorized.
-All payments to employees are to be made only after wages are earned; - d.
-Employee's time is properly approved when submitted by an employee to a supervisor, authorized for payment, and reported to the business office for processing; - All employee payroll amounts are calculated based upon approved rates included in the individual's personnel file.
-Any changes to pay rates or benefits must be properly authorized in writing by appropriate individuals or the Board where applicable; - f.
-Employees whose compensation is paid in any portion from one or more restricted sources of revenue shall document their time and effort on a Personnel Activity Report consistent with 2 C.F.R. § 200.430 and applicable state law and rule. - g.
-The school Director or immediate supervisor (Supervisor) will accurately record and track all employees' accrued paid time off (PTO).
-PTO includes a variety of paid time off, including but not limited to Sick, Personal, Vacation time, etc.; - h.
-The Supervisor shall consider available PTO balance(s) and the needs of the school prior to approving PTO; - i.
-The business office will add or deduct PTO for all employees as authorized by policy or the Supervisor when processing each payroll and will provide balance information to the Supervisor periodically; - j.
-Overtime wages, while not formally against policy, are not authorized under normal circumstances and are only to be used in rare instances of emergency; - Pay rates or employee benefit package changes may not be authorized exclusively by persons for whom the pay rate or benefits will affect; - All payroll taxes and benefits are properly calculated and any deposits made in a timely manner.
-All payroll tax reports are prepared in a timely manner and reviewed for accuracy prior to filing; - m.
-Employees paid with restricted program funds are required to complete a Time and Effort or Personnel Activity Report to record work performed by program after the work has been performed, with a supervisor's or employee's certification according to the administrative rules of applicable programs. - n.
-Subject to the documentation requirements in items d and f above, the compensation of an employee in a position or assignment typically paid with federal or state grant funds may continue to be paid with the same federal or state grant funds during a period the employee is unable to work because the school is closed or under dismissal during unexpected or extraordinary circumstances.
+- Employees are paid on a 12-month schedule, as wages are earned, and in accordance with pay periods and pay dates as authorized by the Board; - The school shall communicate pay rate information clearly and effectively to individual employees whenever a pay change occurs; - Pay advances are not authorized.
+All payments to employees are to be made only after wages are earned; - Employee's time is properly approved when submitted by an employee to a supervisor, authorized for payment, and reported to the business office for processing; - All employee payroll amounts are calculated based upon approved rates included in the individual's personnel file.
+Any changes to pay rates or benefits must be properly authorized in writing by appropriate individuals or the Board where applicable; - Employees whose compensation is paid in any portion from one or more restricted sources of revenue shall document their time and effort on a Personnel Activity Report consistent with 2 C.F.R. § 200.430 and applicable state law and rule. - The school Director or immediate supervisor (Supervisor) will accurately record and track all employees' accrued paid time off (PTO).
+PTO includes a variety of paid time off, including but not limited to Sick, Personal, Vacation time, etc.; - The Supervisor shall consider available PTO balance(s) and the needs of the school prior to approving PTO; - The business office will add or deduct PTO for all employees as authorized by policy or the Supervisor when processing each payroll and will provide balance information to the Supervisor periodically; - Overtime wages, while not formally against policy, are not authorized under normal circumstances and are only to be used in rare instances of emergency; - Pay rates or employee benefit package changes may not be authorized exclusively by persons for whom the pay rate or benefits will affect; - All payroll taxes and benefits are properly calculated and any deposits made in a timely manner.
+All payroll tax reports are prepared in a timely manner and reviewed for accuracy prior to filing: - Employees paid with restricted program funds are required to complete required documentation, with a supervisor's certification according to the administrative rules of applicable programs.